kubernetes-retired/service-catalog/docs/v1/use-cases.md

 As an Application Operator, I should be able to accomplish the following sets of bindings:

-* One application may binding to many Service ServiceInstances
+* One application may binding to many Service Instances
-* Many different applications may bind to a single Service ServiceInstance
+* Many different applications may bind to a single Service Instance
   * ...with unique credentials
   * ...with identical credentials
-* One application, binding multiple times to the same Service ServiceInstance
+* One application, binding multiple times to the same Service Instance

-## Using/Consuming a Service ServiceInstance
+## Using/Consuming a Service Instance

-* As an Application Operator consuming a Service ServiceInstance, I need to be able to understand the structure of the Kubernetes resources that are created when a new ServiceInstanceCredential to a Service ServiceInstance is created, so that I can configure my application appropriately.
+* As an Application Operator consuming a Service Instance, I need to be able to understand the structure of the Kubernetes resources that are created when a new ServiceInstanceCredential to a Service ServiceInstance is created, so that I can configure my application appropriately.
-* As an Application Operator, I want to be able to understand the relationship between a Secret and Service ServiceInstance, so that I can properly configure my application (e.g. app connecting to sharded database).
+* As an Application Operator, I want to be able to understand the relationship between a Secret and Service Instance, so that I can properly configure my application (e.g. app connecting to sharded database).
-* The consuming application may safely assume that network connectivity to the Service ServiceInstance is available
+* The consuming application may safely assume that network connectivity to the Service Instance is available

 Consuming applications that need specific handling of credentials or configuration should be able to use additional Kubernetes facilities to